The Fragility of Consciousness — illustration

 Then, a voice.
 "Covid test.
 Your ride's here."
 A jolt of electric hope.

 Negative.
 A digital 'all clear'.
-3, already briefed on my hospital data—a quick, sterile download of my temporary pathology—took my discharge papers.
-They felt thin as ghost skin in his hand.
-We walked toward his car, exiting the hum of the ward, leaving the controlled environment behind.
-The world hit me like a data surge—too much input, not enough processing power.
+3, already briefed on my hospital data, a quick, sterile download of my temporary pathology, takes my discharge papers.
+They feel thin as ghost skin in his hand.
+We walk toward his car, exiting the hum of the ward, leaving the controlled environment behind.

-I hadn't registered it: two full weeks immersed in the concrete matrix, starved of the raw world.
-Outside, light exploded—raw, unfiltered, violent.
-Colors screamed frequencies my brain couldn't process.
-The world was a chaotic, vibrant glitch, every pixel too sharp, every sound too loud, reality bleeding at the edges.
-I spent the rest of the day in a state of hyper-distraction, my neural pathways struggling to process the overwhelming beauty and terror of it all.
+I had not registered it: two full weeks immersed in the concrete matrix, starved of the raw world.
+Outside, light explodes, raw, unfiltered, violent.
+Colors scream frequencies my brain cannot process.
+The world is a chaotic, vibrant glitch, every pixel too sharp, every sound too loud, reality bleeding at the edges.

 ERROR 404: REALITY NOT FOUND

-System crash imminent
+System crash imminent.

 SIT.
 BREATHE.
 RECALIBRATE